firefist28/E-Commerce-Frontend/README.md

 # E-Commerce-Frontend
 A responsive and user-friendly e-commerce frontend built with React.
+Note: This project is currently under active development with ongoing updates for further improvements and completion.

 Getting Started
 Follow these steps to set up and run the project locally: